Ancient Voices for the Modern Soul

 Diligence Without Idolatry

-Proverbs praises the diligent worker and warns against sluggishness (6:6–11 — the ant).
-But Ecclesiastes balances this: work pursued as ultimate meaning is vanity (2:18–23).
-The wisdom tradition holds both: work matters deeply and has limits.
+Proverbs praises the diligent worker and warns against sluggishness.
+But Ecclesiastes balances this: work pursued as ultimate meaning is vanity.
 Rest is not laziness — it is trust that God can sustain what you cannot control.

 Pleasure & Meaning

-Qohelet repeatedly says "eat, drink, and find satisfaction in your work — this is God's gift" (Eccl 2:24; 5:18; 9:7).
+Qohelet repeatedly says "eat, drink, and find satisfaction in your work — this is God's gift" (2:24).
 Pleasure is not to be escaped but received rightly — as gift, not god.
-The problem isn't enjoying good things; it's expecting them to bear the weight of ultimate meaning they were never designed to carry.
+The problem isn't enjoying good things; it's expecting them to bear the weight of ultimate meaning.

-Application this week: Name one good thing in your life you've been either obsessing over or ignoring.
-Practice receiving it with gratitude — as gift — for three consecutive days.
+This week: Practice receiving one good thing with gratitude as gift for three consecutive days.

 The Hardest Questions